 While these days Di is working in Sydney in superannuation, Di grew up on a dairy farm in Queensland, with her first experience of transport being milk, cattle and feed trucks.
 Di has previously owned her own small business with its own legal, and tax challenges.

 Di is enthusiastic about the future for women in the Transport space, the variety of opportunities available, as well as the role Transport Women Australia can play in promoting and encouraging women to enter and thrive in their chosen transport careers and working arrangements.

-Coralie Chapman (Director/Secretary) has worked in Road Transport for just over 18 years.
-Her current position is Transport Scheduler for Linfox in their Government and Defence business unit.
-She say “I have been lucky enough to work in various positions in my 18 years including being a Transport Business Owner.
+has worked in Road Transport for just over 19 years now.
+She is a Transport Scheduler for Linfox in their Government and Defence business unit.
+This year has been a big year for Coralie both personally and professionally.

 In March 2018, Coralie represented the VTA at the first Future Leaders Program by the ATA and sponsored by Daimler.
 She says, “It was an amazing experience to work with others who share the same drive and passion I do for this industry.
 I learnt so much and met some wonderful people and I cannot thank the ATA and Daimler enough for the chance to be a part of the program.”